Trac-Systems/trac-ai-chat-example/README.md

 ## How to chat

 Wait for the terminal/app to fully load before you try prompting (may take a while).

+By default, the app starts in desktop mode.
+To run it in terminal mode, edit the package.json file and replace index.js with index.html and terminal with desktop.

 In the terminal type your message like this: